mattsakiyama/mattsakiyama.github.io/academics.md

   - AP Calculus BC
   - AP Chinese
   - AP Physics Mechanics C

+## Clubs
+- President of the Nueva Music Outreach Club
+- Co-founder and co-lead of Invention Studio team
+- Founder and president of the Chinese Cinema Club
+- Member of Nueva THRIVE
+- Member of Nueva TEDx

 ## Year-long Independent Projects
 - 2017-18: Coded one and two-player text-based blackjack games in Python.
 [GitHub](https://github.com/matsaki289/Blackjack-Matthew-Sakiyama)